zoplonix/9pt/README.md

 # Update - Working Code

-To get the code working you will have to run it from a webserver.
+To get the code working you will have to run it from a webserver of some kind.

+Browse to `example.html` and play around with resizing your browser.

 Quick server to get up and running if you have nodejs installed: